torquefi/torque_docs/docs/contracts/02_collateral.md

 # Collateral

 <div class="intro-description">
-Torque supports a wide range of collateral tokens across multiple networks.
-This page provides comprehensive information about all supported collateral tokens, their contract addresses, and price feed addresses.
+Torque supports a wide range of productive collateral assets using in minting Torque currencies across multiple EVM-compatiable networks.
+This page provides comprehensive information about all supported collateral assets, their contract addresses, and price feed addresses for your reference.
 </div>

-## Collateral Tokens

 ## Stablecoins